Find a Location

 Imagine you’re driving when someone suddenly swerves into your lane.
 If you’ve ever been in a scary situation like this, then you can thank cortisol for the rush of energy you get as you try to avoid the accident.

 Cortisol has earned the nickname “the stress hormone,” as it’s responsible for the fight or flight response.
-It quickly increases your blood sugar so your body has quick access to energy.
-It also helps increase your blood pressure.
-This can help you get out of life-threatening situations.
+It quickly increases your blood sugar so your body has quick access to energy, helping you get out of life-threatening situations.
 However, cortisol also responds to other stressors that aren’t dangerous, like meeting a deadline at work or getting stuck in a traffic jam.

 • Fatigue